-Java is among the most used program development languages in the world.
-The fact that almost half of the enterprise applications use Java proves this point.
+Java is among the most widely used programming languages in the world.
+The fact that almost half of enterprise applications use Java proves this point.
 Everyone believes Java to be somewhat safe because it is a server-side language.
 There are still many ways to attack and gain access to information that you want to keep secret.

 In this article, we will discuss the types of vulnerabilities in Java that you must be aware of.

 Java Vulnerabilities and How to Overcome Them

 1. Unpatched Libraries

 One of the reasons why your application might be at risk is because of unpatched libraries.
 Hackers might exploit the vulnerabilities in Java libraries, circumventing security measures in other places.

 They can also utilize information sources to find possible flaws.
 That includes the National Vulnerability Database, the United States Computer Emergency Readiness Team (US-CERT), the Common Vulnerabilities and Exposures (CVE) Database, and others.
 This way, they can introduce nearly any weakness.